Marcus Douthit: China

 In October 2011, it was reported that Douthit has come to terms on a five-month contract to play for the Foshan Dralions, a club based in Foshan, Guangdong that plays in the Chinese Basketball Association.
 The team is coached by former NBA player Jay Humphries.

 Back to the Philippines

 In January 2015, he signed for Blackwater Elite as an import and replaced Chris Charles who was injured.
 His team got their first win for the 2015 PBA Commissioner's Cup against the defending champions, San Miguel Beermen, in a score of 88–77.

 In September 2016, Douthit was signed in by Mighty Sports to play for the club in the 2016 Merlion Cup in Singapore where the team finished second. and in February 2017 he was re-signed in by Mighty Sports to play for the club in the 2017 Dubai International Basketball Championship.

 Thailand

 On January 3, 2017, it was reported that Douthit signed a contract to play for the Hanoi Buffaloes, a Vietnamese ball club which will compete at the Thailand Basketball Super League.
+He stayed in that league, playing for the Mekong United Raptors and Kabayan Philippines.